back to the MAIN INDEX

 And there you can even find the elephant,

-Ah, you need to be confident to go there,
+Ah, you've go to be experienced to go there,

 Because, all of a sudden,

-You might have chance to meet the wild man.
+There's a chance to meet a wild man.

 And he is much worse than lions;